Inlustra/the-photo-gallery/README.md

   - `numerical_file_name`: Sorts based on file name using numbers [1.jpg, 2.jpg...
 99.jpg], this is particularly useful when your file names are not in a set string format [01.jpg, 02.jpg, 99.jpg]
   - `modified_at`: Sort based on the last modification date of the photo
 - `PHOTO_DEFAULT_REVERSE`: Use this to reverse the sort methods above [z.jpg... b.jpg, a.jpg]
+- `PHOTO_USE_EMBEDDED_THUMBNAILS`: This will use the embedded thumbnails instead of generating a blur.
+Defaults to false, this is not really recomended but might be useful for a smaller amount of larger images.
+(775 full pictures with this environment variable set to `true` caused the initial page download to go from 225kb to 15MB)
 - `PAGE_SHOW_FULLSCREEN_BUTTON`: Use this to show or hide the full screen button at the top of the page, choice of:
   - `true`: (Default)
   - `false`